-If you end up receiving treatment from a private practice psychotherapist (who cannot normally bill patients with statutory health insurance companies) – you can still get reimbursement for your treatment.
+If you end up receiving treatment from a private practice psychotherapist (who cannot normally bill patients with public health insurance) – you can still get reimbursement for your treatment.

-The public insurance companies in Germany are legally obliged to cover the cover of psychotherapy according to § 13 paragraph 3 SGB V under circumstances such as:
+The public insurance providers in Germany are legally obliged to cover the cost of psychotherapy according to § 13 paragraph 3 SGB V under circumstances such as:

 - You must be in urgent need of psychotherapy